DATA-606-2023-FALL-THURSDAY/Iang_Ruth/Docs/Project Report.md

 - Link to your YouTube video

 # Background
-This project will focus on classifiying medical device recalls into 3 classes.
-A recall is when products are corrected or removed because they are in violation of Food and Drug Administration(FDA) laws.
+This project aims to categorize medical device recalls into three classes based on the severity of their violations of Food and Drug Administration (FDA) laws.
+Recalls occur when products need correction or removal due to potential risks of injury, deception, or defects, with the goal of safeguarding public health.

-A recall takes place in order to protect the public health from products that has a risk of injury, deception or are defective.
-In order to determine the degree of health hazard imposed by the products, FDA assigns the recalls into classification.
-Class I represents serious health result or death when exposed to the product or when using it.
-Class II is when a temporary or reversible medical consequences will happen as a result of exposure or usage of the product.
-Class III represents cases when using or being in the presence of the product does not lead to severe health problems.
+The FDA classifies recalls into three categories to assess the level of health hazard posed by the products.
+Class I indicates a high risk, potentially resulting in serious health complications or even death.
+Class II involves temporary or reversible medical consequences upon exposure or usage.
+Class III encompasses situations where product use or presence does not pose severe health risks.

-Medical device recalls is important because it advocates for the protection of public well being from devices that could cause harm.
-And this is why my project will focus on classifiying FDA devices into their classification based on the provided reasons for recalls.
-Instead of manually classifiying these devices, using Natural Language Processing and Machine Learning Algortithms will save time.
+The significance of medical device recalls lies in their role in safeguarding public well-being from potentially harmful devices.
+This project focuses on automating the classification of FDA devices into their respective categories based on provided recall reasons.
+Leveraging Natural Language Processing and Machine Learning Algorithms will streamline and expedite the classification process, eliminating the need for manual sorting.

 # Data
 - Sources: This dataset is from FDA Open source data website.